lionelvillard/openwhisk-project/docs/format.md

 basePath: .

-includes:  # includes other deployment
+includes:  # includes other project configuration
 actions:   # actions in the default package
 packages:  # actions in packages and package bindings
 triggers: